mrcity/mlworkshop/google-apis/cloud-vision/README.md

 * Click on the bucket to go inside it.
 * Download some images containing human faces.
 * Click "Upload Files" and select the images you just downloaded.
-* Download the Googly Eyes code from this repo (coming soon).
-* Modify the googly-eyes-ajax.html file and index.html file to replace "machine-learning-149606.appspot.com" with your own bucket name, and people.jpg with the name of one of your images.
-These names show up in several places (shameful, I know), so search carefully.
+* Modify the dist/googly-eyes-helpers/googly-eyes-helpers.html file to replace "name-of-your-bucket" with your own bucket name, and "a-file-with-faces.jpg" with the name of one of your images.
-* In app.js, change where it says require('./MachineLearning-dea72ee95678.json') to point to your own JSON cert you created earlier.
-* Run `npm install` and `bower install` from the command line to download the dependencies you need to run particularly the Express server, the Google API Client, Polymer, and its Web components.